mikhailsdv/spotify-playing-now/README.md

 ## Difficulty level

--   If you had programming experience: 🟢 easy;
+-   If you had programming experience: 🟢 easy.
--   If you have no programming experience: 🟡 medium;
+-   If you have no programming experience: 🟡 medium.

 Before you start, I recommend that you read the instructions in full and proceed with an understanding of the complexity and your capabilities.

-## Guide
+## Installation and local launch

 1. Download and install [Node.js](https://nodejs.org/en/download/).
 2. [Download project files](https://github.com/mikhailsdv/spotify-playing-now/archive/main.zip) and unzip to some folder on your hard drive (or just clone the repo).
 It is better that the path contains only Latin characters without spaces.